scaleoutsean/sfc/docs/dashboards.md

 ![Sync jobs](../images/sfc-example-dashboard-16-sync-jobs.png)

-Fourth, notice that remaining time may be 0, so Grafana won't show anything (well, showing 0 may help as long as you don't show anything for NaN).
-In any case, this is normal - SolidFire may be comparing changes but not yet copying, so there's n way to give a meaningful time remaining, while the next time SFC checks, the job is done and gone.
+Fourth, notice that remaining time may be 0, so Grafana won't show anything (well, showing 0s in this panel may help as long as NaN isn't shown as 0).
+In any case, this is normal - SolidFire may be comparing changes but not yet copying, so there's no way to give a meaningful time remaining, while the next time SFC checks, the job is done and gone.

 ```sql
 > select * from sync_jobs